 Michelle Corbin’s career is in Early Childhood Education, this year finds Michelle back in a prekindergarten classroom with 20 rambunctious, amazing, talented and always entertaining students.
 She has been married to the man of her dreams for 25 years, they have raised 5 children together and have 4 beautiful grandchildren.
 Michelle volunteers with her church and in her free time enjoys knitting, crafts and watching a good Christmas movie any time of the year!

-This is Michelle’s second year on the MLC Board and before that she helped her sister, MLC Director, Zonnie Borg any way she could.
+This is Michelle’s third year on the MLC Board and before that she helped her sister, MLC Director, Zonnie Borg any way she could.
 Michelle is grateful to help amazing young women gain money to continue their education and move on to change our world in amazing ways!

 Social Media, Branding, and Marketing

 Rachel Williams has been in marketing and meeting planning for more than 20 years in a variety of industries from hotels and high-tech to publishing and non-profits, including a year as a personal stylist.
 She’s currently the Marketing Manager for a behavioral health crisis call center based in Portland.
 She crossed paths with the Miss Lane County program in 2013 as a sponsor while her husband, Bob Williams, became the official photographer.
 No longer content to watch the program from the sidelines, she happily joined the Board in 2017 to manage social media and branding.
 She is a member of the Women’s Choral Society choir and spends much of her spare time practicing to make sure she never has an accidental solo.